planckscale/stations/README.md

 ### Swagger2-generated API doc.
 Default setup be seen by going to http://localhost:8080/v2/api-docs and then pasting into online swagger editor Hosting the generated API doc with updated descriptions would be another possibility in real life.
 Would want to markup controller info with more but swagger2 does a good first pass.
-### Some experimentation here as a learning experience and other things to consider for scalability like caching or async programming could be investigated.

 ### Docker Container
 #### Please see Dockerfile at project root.